 Trinity Research in Social Sciences (TRiSS) Launch Event

-The event which will be opened by the Provost of Trinity College Dublin, Dr Patrick Prendergast, will showcase the global societal significance of Trinity’s social science research with a series of brief, stimulating presentations from some of our leading academics.
+The event showcased the global societal significance of Trinity's social science research with a series of brief, stimulating presentations from some of our leading academics.

 Professor Oran Doyle is Head of the School of Law in Trinity College Dublin.
 His principal research interest lies at the intersection of constitutional law and legal theory, analysing problems of constitutional structure that affect constitutional orders around the world.
 He has published widely on the subject of constitutional change and is currently a constitutional law adviser to the Citizens’ Assembly.